-SCGC questions why hydrostatic testing is necessary.
-SCGC states that "it would be more cost effective to derate Line 1600 instead of pressure testing Line 1600, assuming that reducing the pressure on Line 1600 320 psig would be sufficient for the pipeline to be derated to distribution service."
-(SCGC Opening Brief at 69.)
+In response to this question, SDG&E/SoCalGas did not provide any opening or reply briefs.
+SCGC, Sierra Club, ORA, POC, and UCAN took no position.
+POC was the only party that took a strong position regarding this question.
+According to POC, "There are no limitations to pressure testing a pipeline that prevent the Applicant from pressure testing Line 1600.
+The Applicant has safely pressure tested many existing transmission systems in its system with no harm to the public."
+(POC Opening Brief at 42.)
 On the other hand, UCAN is not advocating for a pressure test given the state of Line 1600.
 (UCAN Reply Brief at 9.)
 "UCAN is concerned that during hydrotesting, portions of the line could fail."
 (UCAN Reply Brief at 6.)
 It warns that "after testing and repair of found leaks, SDG&E could end up with much more expensive patched-up pipe that is still, operating in a narrow right of ways, and subject to 5 of 9 risk categories: outside forces, mechanical damage, incorrect operations, equipment failure, and external corrosion."
-(UCAN Reply Brief at 6 referring SDG&E/SoCal Gas Witness Rosenfeld's analysis and conclusions (SDGE-12, Attachment C).)
+(UCAN Reply Brief at 6.)
 However, UCAN concedes that Line 1600 at 512 psig cannot be deemed safe without a pressure test.